-Starbucks' CEO transition unlikely to disrupt growth: analysts
+Starbucks' CEO transition unlikely to stymie growth: analysts

-Starbucks Chief Executive Howard Schultz's decision to step down is unlikely to disrupt growth at the world's biggest coffee chain as his successor Kevin Johnson is well suited to take the helm, analysts said.
+(Reuters) - Starbucks Chief Executive Howard Schultz's decision to step down is unlikely to hamper growth at the world's biggest coffee chain as his successor Kevin Johnson is well suited to take the helm, analysts said.

 Starbucks Corp (SBUX.O) said on Thursday that Schultz would step down as CEO on April 3 to focus on new high-end coffee shops, handing the top job to Chief Operating Officer Johnson, a long-time technology executive.

-The company's shares were down 2.6 percent in premarket trading as investors worried that the legendary CEO's exit would spell trouble for the company.
+The company's shares were down 2.5 percent at $57.02 on Friday as investors worried that the exit of one of Wall Street's most regarded CEOs would spell trouble for the company.

+He also has a strong technology background, including stints at Microsoft Corp (MSFT.O) and Juniper Networks Inc (JNPR.N), which sets him up to lead Starbucks at a time when the company is looking to project itself as a pioneer in mobile payments technology.

+"Johnson appears to have been an important behind-the-scenes contributor to Starbucks' post-recession turnaround, and his background in technology should position him well," Bernstein analyst Sara Senatore said in a research note.

-The last time Schultz stepped down as CEO - in 2000 - the company's shares had plunged.
+To be sure, the last time Schultz stepped down as CEO - in 2000 - the company's shares had plunged.

 Schultz returned to the top job in 2008.
 Since then the company's annual sales have more than doubled and its stock has risen six-fold.